nt-williams/p8105_final_report/p8105_final_report.md

 <img src="p8105_final_report_files/figure-markdown_github/spline 2016-1.png" width="65%" />

-Similarily to the 2016 spline, modeling the 2017 policy we found main effects of time and the 2017 spline.
+Similarly to the 2016 spline, modeling the 2017 policy we found main effects of time and the 2017 spline.
 On average, every year increase corresponded with a 2.56 percentage point increase in proportion of eligible individuals enrolled.
 However, after the 2017 spline, the rate of change in enrollment increased by 1.7 percentage points (95% CI: 1.55, 1.85) to 4.26 percentage points.

 ``` r
 # 2017 spline mixed model